I am an associate professor (UHD) at Maastricht University’s Faculty of Law in the department Foundations and Methods of Law.

 Methodology

-Concepts & logic
+Concepts & reasoning

 This research line combines legal theory, social ontology, and legal logic.